 - Uphold values consistent with the CBOBS mission.

 - Moderate regional travel required.
 May include evening/weekend work activity.

-- Eight (8) weeks of paid Family/Medical leave
+- Up to Eight (8) weeks of paid Family/Medical leave

 - 401(k) with a match.
-Employees are eligible for participation after six months of employment.
-Current match is 6% of the employee’s salary
+Employees are eligible for participation after 6 months of employment.
+The current match is 6% of the employee’s salary.

 Chesapeake Bay Outward Bound School prohibits discrimination against any student or applicant because of race, color, religion, sex, gender, ethnic or national origin, sexual orientation, qualified individuals with disabilities on the basis of disability, or any other category which may be protected by applicable state or federal law.
 Chesapeake Bay Outward Bound School also promotes respect for all people and will not tolerate harassment based on any of these characteristics nor on differences based on gender identity or expression.

 Outward Bound has a zero-tolerance policy for incidents of child abuse and neglect and will report any suspected abuse or neglect.